OpenComputingLab/ou-container-tm351/README.md

 ```

-A manual docker action can be used to build the container and push it to: `ousefuldemos/oucb-tm351-test:latest`
+A manual Github Action can be used to build the container and push it to: `ousefuldemos/oucb-tm351-test:latest`